hotsphink/sfink-tools/README.md

  - get-taskcluster-logs : Retrieve groups of log files from a push by scraping taskcluster
  - em / vs : Open emacs or VSCode on the files touched by a patch, on a relevant line number
+ - viewsetup : Construct a virtual disk that exposes selected portions of a local disk, to allow running a Windows install either physically or virtually
  - json : Interactive navigation of a JSON file
  - debug : Start up a debugger within emacs on various types of files
  - rr-exits : List out all rr recordings with their worst exit codes